Training, Compiling, Testing and Analysis

 Stockfish 16.1 Fork

-Theoria16 is built on a modified Stockfish 16.1 codebase.
-A critical modification disables the "small net" NNUE that Stockfish normally uses for quick evaluation of simple positions.
-In Theoria16, only the big net (L1=2560) is used for all evaluations, ensuring consistent analytical behavior.
-The following changes were made:
+The initial release disables the "small net" NNUE that Stockfish normally uses for quick evaluation of simple positions.
+In Theoria, only the big net (L1=2560) is used for all evaluations, ensuring consistent analytical behavior.
+The Makefile was also modified to prevent automatic downloading of Stockfish's default NNUE file, allowing the build scripts to inject the custom-trained Epoch 139 network at compile time.

 Compilation Process